-Michael Gill - Superintendent → Many reassessments done in Town of Horseheads, we will see some tax certioraris and reductions this ◆ Attending the Annual NYSSBA Convention at the end of this month in Syracuse ◆ Grant money is funding a trip for 10 staff members to attend MTSS/RTI Conference in Louisville, KY to help the district build supports for students ◆ New website coming soon! ◆Really enjoy having an SRO back in the district!
+Michael Gill - Superintendent Annual NYSSBA Convention at the end of this month in Syracuse I Grant money is funding a trip for 10 staff members to attend MTSS/RTI Conference in Louisville, KY to help the district build supports for students I New website coming soon!
+I Really enjoy having an SRO back in the district!

-Brandon Foley - Middle School Principal → Fall festival was outstanding!
+Brandon Foley - Middle School Principal ◆ Fall festival was outstanding!
 Had lots of vendors, even added TIES Program and Boys Scouts!
 It was a great turnout!
-Big Thank You to facilities crew! → MTSS/RTI Conference coming up.
-Exciting opportunity for staff. → Middle School Student Council Advisor, Alyssa Hoobler, gave a presentation on the Youth in Government trip to Albany to the Board of Education.
+Big Thank You to facilities crew! ◆ MTSS/RTI Conference coming up.
+Exciting opportunity for staff. ◆Middle School Student Council Advisor, Alyssa Hoobler, gave a presentation on the Youth in Government trip to Albany to the Board of Education.